 According to Gartner, 34% of SaaS purchases now involve line-of-business managers.
 Although IT leaders remain the most common decision makers when it comes to buying SaaS, those decisions are increasingly made with input from other key business stakeholders.
 It’s important that line-of-business managers have a say in the apps their team will be using.
 At the same time, the democratization of SaaS purchases makes the software selection process more complex for IT to manage.

 Statistic 6: Managing SaaS has created new pain points for IT

-We surveyed IT leaders in partnership with Pulse, and 99% said their day-to-day operations were impacted by the pain points of managing SaaS applications.
+We surveyed IT leaders in partnership with Pulse in our State of SaaS Management eBook, and 99% said their day-to-day operations were impacted by the pain points of managing SaaS applications.
 The majority of IT leaders (68%) said SaaS management had a moderate or significant impact on daily IT operations.
 While employees are reaping the benefits of SaaS being more affordable and easier to adopt, IT teams are feeling the impact of managing hundreds of apps in their day-to-day work.

 Statistic 7: Manual SaaS oversight is incredibly time-consuming

 In that same survey with Pulse, IT leaders listed one of their top pain points as the amount of time spent on SaaS management.
 Nearly half (48%) said their team was spending too much time manually provisioning and managing apps.
 With hundreds of apps and thousands of licenses to manage, IT teams are using significant resources to provision and deprovision licenses.
 What’s more, these tasks are so time-consuming that IT is often playing catch-up on deprovisioning and removing licenses weeks after former employees have left the company.